lauren-che/che-cherice-rebrand-website/README.md

 - **Performance Improvement**: The original website experienced slow loading times, negatively impacting user experience.
 The new website aimed to provide a faster and more responsive browsing experience.

-- **SEO Enhancement**: The previous website had poor SEO optimization, resulting in low search engine visibility.
-The rebranded website focused on implementing SEO best practices to improve search rankings and visibility.
+- **On Page SEO Optimization**: The previous website had poor On Page SEO optimization, resulting in low search engine visibility.
+The rebranded website focused on maximizing the website's visibility in search engine results, so I implemented comprehensive on-page SEO optimization strategies.
+This involved fine-tuning individual web pages to enhance their search engine rankings and overall discoverability.
+Elements such as meta tags, keyword placement, and content structure were meticulously optimized to ensure that each page is primed for optimal search engine performance.

 - **Modern Design**: The outdated design of the original website did not resonate with our target audience.
 The new website sought to adopt a modern and visually appealing design that aligns better with our simple modern style.